Rhetos/AspNetFormsAuth/Readme.md

   the password reset token and send it to the user.
 In order to use this method, an implementation of sending the token (by SMS or email, e.g.) should be provided by an additional plugin (see [Implementing SendPasswordResetToken](#implementing-sendpasswordresettoken)).

-### Technical notes

-* AspNetFormsAuth packages will automatically import all permissions from the obsolete SimpleWindowsAuth package, if used before.

 ### Simple administration GUI